Temptation: Confessions of a Marriage Counselor: Plot

 The marriage counselor (revealed to be the older Judith) then goes to the pharmacy to get her HIV medicine for her T cell count from Brice.
-Judith tells Brice she has now decided to follow the path of her savior, God.
+Judith tells Brice she has now decided to follow the path of God.
 After they speak, a woman and a little boy walk into the pharmacy, revealed to be Brice's new wife and child, making it clear that they have divorced.
 In front of Judith, Brice hugs and kisses his new family and tells them he loves them.
-Judith then walks slowly out of the pharmacy with regret while a sad song about making bad decision plays.
+Judith then walks regretfully out of the pharmacy.